-A current draw test is performed after the battery has been checked and found to be fully charged and in good condition.
-The starting system should also be visually inspected for any physical defects or loose connections.
+Perform a current draw test after the battery has been checked and found to be fully charged and in good condition.
+Visually inspect the starting system for any physical defects or loose connections.
 Bring the engine to normal operating temperature before performing this test.
-This is because a cold engine requires more current than a warm engines does.
+A cold engine requires more current than a warm engine does.

-Use an electrical systems tester or an appropriate clamp-on ammeter/voltage meter for slow start and no start troubleshooting.
+Use an electrical systems tester or an appropriate clamp-on ammeter/voltage meter to troubleshoot a slow start or no start condition.
 This test requires the specifications for the vehicle being tested.